grantdavis303/grantdavis303/README.md

 ### Welcome! 👋

-My name is Grant and I am currently a backend engineering student at Turing School of Software & Design.
+My name is Grant.
+Welcome to my GitHub!

 <br>